weizman/temp-website/page-what-is-a-realm-in-js.md

 However, a new realm can be created to be living within the top main realm and that realm will have **its own separate and unique set of everything mentioned above**.

 In the browser that can be achieved in different ways.
-[Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe), [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), etc - all of those rise up when created with their own realm.
+[Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe), [service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), etc - when any of those are created they rise up with their own dedicated realm.

-**The uniqueness of each realm is a great way to better grasp the idea of what a realm is.**
+#### The uniqueness of each realm is a great way to better grasp the idea of what a realm is.

 If for example we load the following website: